Azure-Samples/azure-spring-boot-samples/cosmos/spring-cloud-azure-starter-data-cosmos/spring-cloud-azure-data-cosmos-sample/README.md

 - You can also import the code straight into your IDE:
     - [IntelliJ IDEA](https://www.jetbrains.com/idea/download)

-## Provision Azure Resources required to run this sample
+## Provision Azure Resources Required to Run This Sample
 If the Azure Resources running the sample are not created by running the terraform script provided in the sample code, please attention:
 > [!IMPORTANT]
 > If you choose to use a security principal to authenticate and authorize with Azure Active Directory for accessing an Azure resource
 > please refer to [Authorize access with Azure AD](https://microsoft.github.io/spring-cloud-azure/docs/current/reference/html/index.html#authorize-access-with-azure-active-directory) to make sure the security principal has been granted the sufficient permission to access the Azure resource.

-### Authenticate using the Azure CLI
+### Authenticate Using the Azure CLI
 Terraform must authenticate to Azure to create infrastructure.

 In your terminal, use the Azure CLI tool to setup your account permissions locally.